implico/frontend-starter/README.md

     }
   }

-  //index (homepage) module - initialized only if an element with id="page-index" is found APP.module.index = {
+  //index (homepage) module - initialized only if an element with id="module-index" is found APP.module.index = {
     init: function() {
       //code for index